Asante Empire: Uprisings of 1900 and since 1935

 As a final measure of resistance, the remaining Asante court not exiled to the Seychelles mounted an offensive against the British Residents at the Kumasi Fort.
 The resistance was led by Asante queen Yaa Asantewaa, Queen-Mother of Ejisu.
 From March 28 to late September 1900, the Asante and British were engaged in what would become known as the War of the Golden Stool.
 In the end, the British were victorious; they exiled Asantewaa and other Asante leaders to the Seychelles to join Asante King Prempeh I.

-In January 1902, Britain finally designated the Ashanti Kingdom as a protectorate. the Ashanti Kingdom was restored to self-rule on 31 January 1935.
-Asante King Prempeh II was restored in 1957, and the Ashanti Kingdom entered a state union with Ghana on independence from the United Kingdom.
+In 1935, the British restored the Asante Confederacy under British colonial rule, allowing the Asantehene to govern Asante's internal affairs, though the region remained under British control.
+Upon Ghana's independence in 1957, the Asante Kingdom became part of the new nation.
+While the Asantehene's traditional authority was restored, the Asante Kingdom was integrated into Ghana, rather than entering a formal political union.

 Territorial history timeline

 Government and politics

-The Ashanti state was a centralized state made up of a hierarchy of heads starting from the "Abusua Panyin" who was head of a family or lineage.
+The Asante state was a centralized state made up of a hierarchy of heads starting from the "Abusua Panyin" who was head of a family or lineage.
 The family was the basic political unit in the empire.
 The family or lineage followed the village organization which was headed by the Odikro.
 All villages were then grouped together to form divisions headed by a divisional head called Ohene.
 The various divisions were politically grouped to form a state which was headed by an Omanhene or Amanhene.
-Finally, all Ashanti states formed the Ashanti Empire with the Asantehene as their king.
+Finally, all Asante states formed the Asante Empire with the Asantehene as their king.

-The Ashanti government was built upon a sophisticated bureaucracy in Kumasi, with separate ministries to handle the state's affairs.
-Of particular note was Ashanti's Foreign Office based in Kumasi; despite its small size, it allowed the state to pursue complex negotiations with foreign powers.
+The Asante government was built upon a sophisticated bureaucracy in Kumasi, with separate ministries to handle the state's affairs.
+Of particular note was Asante's Foreign Office based in Kumasi; despite its small size, it allowed the state to pursue complex negotiations with foreign powers.
 The Office was divided into departments to handle relations separately with the British, French, Dutch, and Arabs.
 Scholars of Ashanti history, such as Larry Yarak and Ivor Wilks, disagree over the power of this sophisticated bureaucracy in comparison to the Asantehene, but agree that it was a sign of a highly developed government with a complex system of checks and balances.